Kaniyambetta

 Kaniyambetta or Pachilakkad is a village in the Wayanad district of Kerala state, southern India.
-It is about 8 km from the district capital Kalpetta.
+It is located approximately 8 km from the district capital, Kalpetta.

 Agriculture is the mainstay of the economy with coffee, black pepper and vanilla being the main cash crops.

+The village includes St. George Orthodox Church which is part of the Sultan Bathery Diocese of the MOSC Malankara Orthodox Syrian Church.

 Transportation

 Kaniambetta can be accessed from Mananthavady or Kalpetta.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery mountain road connects Calicut with Kalpetta.
 The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.